SnowConvert AI - Frequently Asked Questions (FAQ)

 image

-SnowConvert requires read, write, and execute permissions for its configuration folder (.config on MacOS or AppData on Windows).
+SnowConvert AI requires read, write, and execute permissions for its configuration folder (.config on MacOS or AppData on Windows).
 This folder stores temporary files, logs, and license information.
-To grant SnowConvert access to this folder, follow these steps:
+To grant SnowConvert AI access to this folder, follow these steps:

 For MacOs